 Staff reviewed the proposed ordinance language and modified it to the extent that staff believes is achievable from an enforcement and adoption perspective.
-There are a handful of sticking points left to resolve that Planning Commission should discuss, such as the signage design requirements.

 The intention of what is written is to 1) ensure that future installations comply with these regulations without being overly burdensome, and 2) set manageable thresholds for when non-conforming lighting is to be upgraded.